nicholas-johnson/nightingale/README.md

 Again, this is probably too much given the size of the problem, but I've assumed this is a proxy for a larger problem so I've written it in a scalable way.

-- Input - receives a file_path.
+- Logfile - receives a file_path.
 Exposes a method that receives a block.
 Lines are passed to the block one by one.
 - Parser - Receives an input and a counter.
 Parses the lines one by one and passes them to the counter.
 - Counter - keeps a running count.
-- Output - Optionally prints to the console.
+- CLI - Optionally prints to the console.
 - Nightingale - exposes a parse method.
-Creates an Input, a Parser and a Counter, sets them running, and returns the Counter.
+Creates a Logfile, a Parser and a Counter, sets them running, and returns the Counter.

 ## Tests